Archer Lodge, North Carolina: 2020 census

-Incorporation

-In early 2007, the process of incorporating the community of Archer Lodge was started.
-Three public meetings were held, and a petition was circulated.
-In August 2009, a bill to create the Town of Archer Lodge passed both the NC House and Senate.
-On November 3, 2009, a referendum vote was held.
-The referendum passed by a vote of 429 for and 318 against.

-Landmarks
+Arts and culture

 The most significant landmark in the community is C.E.
-Barnes Store, which has been in operation for over 75 years.
+Barnes Store, which has been in operation for 96 years.
+The C.E.
+Barnes Store was renamed the Archer Lodge Express in 2023.
 The old Masonic Lodge used to be located right next door.
 The building that used to be the boarding house for the teachers at Archer Lodge School still stands next to the ball park and is being used as a private residence.
 White Oak Baptist Church stands at the heart of the community.
 The church used to be known as the Archer Lodge Missionary Baptist Church, but changed its name when it moved to its current location under a stand of white oak trees.